Greenwich Park: Geography

-Roughly in the centre, on the top of the hill, is the Royal Observatory and a statue of General James Wolfe (Simon Jenkins rated the view of the Royal Hospital with Canary Wharf in the distance as one of the top ten in England).
+Roughly in the centre, on the top of the hill, is the Royal Observatory.
+(Simon Jenkins rated the view of the Royal Hospital with Canary Wharf in the distance as one of the top ten in England).
 At the northern edge is the National Maritime Museum and Queen's House, and beyond those Greenwich Hospital.
 To the east is Vanbrugh Castle.
 To the south is Blackheath and in the south-western corner is the Ranger's House, looking out over the heath.
 To the west lie the architecturally fine streets of Chesterfield Walk and Croom's Hill.

 Royal Observatory

 The Royal Observatory with its time ball, which is dropped at 1pm.

 The Observatory is on the top of the hill.
-Outside is a statue of General James Wolfe (buried in St Alfege Church, Greenwich) in a small plaza from which there are views across to the former Greenwich Hospital (the Old Royal Naval College, now the University of Greenwich) and then towards the river, the skyscrapers of Canary Wharf, the City of London to the northwest and The O2 Arena to the north.
+Outside is a Statue of James Wolfe, who is buried in St Alfege Church, Greenwich, in a small plaza from which there are views across to the former Greenwich Hospital (the Old Royal Naval College, now the University of Greenwich) and then towards the river, the skyscrapers of Canary Wharf, the City of London to the northwest and The O2 Arena to the north.